amandakreider/trends_hcw/readme.md

 1. Download project files to your local machine (make note of path).

+2. Unzip the file ~/data/acs/usa_00015.dat.gz

-2. Update the path at the top of run_all.do (global PATH "~/trends_hcw") to correspond with the location of the project files on your local machine.
+3. Update the path at the top of run_all.do (global PATH "~/trends_hcw") to correspond with the location of the project files on your local machine.

-3. Run run_all.do in Stata to reproduce all derived datasets and graphs for the manuscript.
+4. Run run_all.do in Stata to reproduce all derived datasets and graphs for the manuscript.

   - 01_usa_00015.do cleans the raw IPUMS American Community Survey (ACS) data.
   - 02_build_kff_data.do uses data from Kaiser Family Foundation (KFF) and data on state Medicaid HCBS programs' start and end dates collected by the study team to construct a dataset with annual counts of HCBS participants.